eg-ayoub/eg-ayoub/README.md

 ### Hi there 👋

-- 🧑‍🔧 I’m currently working with Scality as a Junior software engineer
+- 🧑‍🔧 I’m currently working with Scality as a Software Engineer
 - 🌱 I’m currently learning game design and development in my free time
+- ⚡ Ergo Split KB + neoVim meta

 <!--
 **eg-ayoub/eg-ayoub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.